 5. Projecting lagged raw data

 Additionally, IMPLAN provides inter-county trade flow data, for which there is no comprehensive raw data source.
 This is done using a calibrated and doubly-constrained gravity model.
 These trade flow data (along with commuting data) allow for multi-regional input-output (MRIO) analysis, which estimates the effects of economic activity in one region across any number of linked regions.

-Although the IMPLAN's production functions are based on the Bureau of Economic Analysis' (BEA) Benchmark I-O Tables (which are released every 5 years), the absorption coefficient values change somewhat year to year as they are forced to sum to new Industry Output and Value-Added totals each year, as follows:
+Although the IMPLAN's production functions are based on the Bureau of Economic Analysis' (BEA) Benchmark I-O Tables (which are released every five years), the absorption coefficient values change somewhat year to year as they are forced to sum to new Industry Output and Value Added totals each year, as follows:

 - We start with the latest BEA Benchmark I-O tables.

 - We derive current Industry Output, Value Added (VA), and Final Demands.

 - Using the Benchmark Byproducts Matrix and current Industry Output, we derive current Commodity Output.